LearnersGuild/guide/Learning_Guide/Review.md

 **Step 6:** Submit a link to your pull request to [prrr](http://prrr.apps.learnersguild.org)

+**Step 7:** Repeat steps 2 through 6 but use another branch ```empty2```.
+This sets up your project to reviewed by two different reviewers.

-**Step 7:** Once someone has reviewed your code, be sure to go over their comments, engage in a discussion, and thank them!
+**Step 8:** Once someone has reviewed your code, be sure to go over their comments, engage in a discussion, and thank them!

 ## How to Review a Project

+To begin reviewing a Project, got to [prrr](http://prrr.apps.learnersguild.org) and claim a PR.

+Once you've claimed the PR, make sure that the project/code is within your technical level to usefully review.
+If it isn't, unclaim it, wait a couple of minutes and claim another one.

-When you review a project, you are practicing reading, understanding and commenting on code that someone else wrote.
+When you are reviewing a project, you are practicing reading, understanding and commenting on code that someone else wrote.
 This is a critical skill for a software developer to practice and master.
+Reading, reviewing and commenting on other developers' code is 30% to 50% of the job!
+Sometimes more.
+It's also a great way to learn.

 There are a few steps that you should take to make sure that your review is useful and thorough.